Non-loose torus knots: Introduction

 and satisfy

-From this one can see that there are no non-loose transverse unknots.
+From this, one can also see that there are no non-loose transverse unknots.

-To visualize the classical invariants of Legendrian knots we consider the \dfn{mountain range} of Legendrian knots for a given smooth knot type.
-Given a smooth knot type $K$ and a fixed contact structure $\xi$, we denote by $\mathcal{L}(K)$ the set of Legendrian knots in $\xi$ up to coarse equivalence\footnote{Usually, $\mathcal{L}(K)$ denotes the set of Legendrian knots up to Legendrian isotopy.
+To visualize the classical invariants of Legendrian knots, we consider the \dfn{mountain range} of Legendrian knots for a given smooth knot type. \begin{definition} Given a smooth knot type $K$ and a fixed contact structure $\xi$, we denote by $\mathcal{L}(K)$ the set of Legendrian knots in $\xi$ up to coarse equivalence\footnote{Usually, $\mathcal{L}(K)$ denotes the set of Legendrian knots up to Legendrian isotopy.
 In this paper however, since we only consider coarse classification, we adopt this definition.} and consider a map $\Phi:\mathcal{L}(K)\to \Z^2$ that sends $L\in \mathcal{L}(K)$ to $(\rot(L), \tb(L))$.
 The image of $\Phi$ is called the \dfn{mountain range} of $K$.
 We can also restrict $\Phi$ to the subset $\mathcal{L}_{nl}(K)$ of non-loose Legendrian knots realizing $K$; and since we completely understand loose Legendrian knots isotopic to $K$, we will refer to the mountain range of $K$ in some overtwisted contact structure, as the image of $\Phi$ restricted to $\mathcal{L}_{nl}(K)$.

-If one considers the non-loose unknots discussed above, we see that their image under $\Phi$ is an infinite \textsf{V} with vertex at $(0,1)$.
-We will say a mountain range for a knot type \dfn{contains a $\textsf{V}$ with vertex at $(a,b)$} if the image of $\Phi$ contains Legendrian knots as above where the vertex of the $\textsf{V}$ has invariants $(a,b)$.
-See the right drawing of Figure~\ref{fig-exceptionMR} for example.
+We also note that a non-loose knot can have convex torsion in its complement.
+So when discussing mountain ranges, we will sometimes emphasize if the non-loose knots have no convex torsion in their complement (we will say $\tor=0$) or specify what the torsion is for given points in the mountain range. \end{definition}